-Excluding municipalities which may operate under a special or private charter, Municipal Primary Elections are held on the first Tuesday in May; Municipal Primary Runoff Elections are held two weeks thereafter on the third Tuesday in May; and General Municipal Elections are conducted on the first Tuesday after the first Monday in June.
+Excluding municipalities which may operate under a special or private charter, Municipal Primary Elections are held on the first Tuesday in April preceding the General Municipal Election; Municipal Primary Runoff Elections are held three (3) weeks thereafter on the fourth

+Tuesday in April; and General Municipal Elections are conducted on the first Tuesday after the first Monday in June.
 (Miss.
 Code Ann. §§ 23-15-171, 23-15-173)